lingtalfi/laws/README.md

 - widget ( $widgetId ): which renders the widget identified by $widgetId
 - position ( $positionName ): which renders all widgets bound to the position $positionName
+- includes ( $fileName ): which includes another layout or widget (like a php include)